orneryd/design-system/packages/email-bag/README.md

 # mds-email-bag

-A form input designed to validate emails against MeKesson's email lookup API.
+A form input designed to validate emails against McKesson's email lookup API.
 It functions similarly to that of the chip-bag but with an asynchronous API call for validation

 ### Usage